Calculators

 • filter_unocc (Sequence[tuple[float, float]]) – Filters for unoccupied states (electrons).
 Provide a list of tuples (low, high) to compute the density of excited electrons with energies within the interval low-high.

-property N_c: ndarray[Any, dtype[int64]]
+property N_c: ndarray[tuple[int, ...], dtype[int64]]

-Number of points in each Cartesian direction of the grid
+Number of points in each Cartesian direction of the grid.

 property calc: gpaw.GPAW